semuconsulting/PyGPSClient/README.md

 ---
 ## <a name="features">Features</a>

 1. Supports NMEA, UBX and RTCM3 protocols.
-It uses the [pynmeagps library](https://pypi.org/project/pynmeagps/) for NMEA parsing, the [pyubx2 library](https://pypi.org/project/pyubx2/) for UBX parsing and the [pyrtcm library](https://pypi.org/project/pyrtcm/) for RTCM3 parsing.
-1. Capable of reading from serial/USB port or previously-saved binary datalog file.
+1. Capable of reading from a variety of data streams: Serial (USB / UART), Socket (TCP / UDP) and binary datalog file.
 1. Configurable GUI with selectable and resizeable widgets.
 1. Expandable banner widget showing key navigation information.
 1. Serial console widget showing data stream in either parsed, binary or hexadecimal format.